-These benefits aim to directly align the interests of Directors and Management with the interests of shareholders, to improve performance and achieve sustainable growth for the Company and to strengthen the ownership culture among Management in times of rapid globalisation.
+These benefits aim to directly align the interests of Directors, senior management and key executives with the interests of shareholders, to improve performance and achieve sustainable growth for the Company and to strengthen the ownership culture among its senior management and key executives in times of rapid globalisation.

-Non-Executive Directors and Independent Directors of the Company do not receive any salary.
+Independent Directors of the Company do not receive any salary.
 They receive annual Directors' fees, which are subject to the approval of shareholders at the Company's AGM.
-To align the interests of Non-Executive and Independent Directors with the interests of shareholders, they also participate in the Company's share option scheme.
+To align the interests of Independent Directors with the interests of shareholders, they also participate in the Company's share option scheme.
 The RC ensures that the Independent Directors are not over-compensated to the extent that their independence may be compromised.